Configure a conditional origin

 5. Click Add Conditional Origin.

-6. Configure the Rule Condition.
+6. Set the Rule Condition.

-• If you have an existing rule condition, select it from the Rule Condition drop-down list.
+• If you have an existing Rule Condition, select it from the Rule Condition drop-down list.

-8. Click OK to save the configuration.
+8. Click OK to complete the configuration.

-Create a rules engine rule
+Create a rule in the rules engine

 1. Navigate to Domain Names, find the target domain, and go to the Rules Engine page.